QuantumKitHub/MultiTensorKit.jl/docs/src/man/Implementation.md

 H = H1 + J1 * H2 + J3 * H3
 ````

-## Constructing the matrix product state
-For now, we will select $\mathsf{Vec}$ as the module category:
+For the matrix product state, we will select $\mathsf{Vec}$ as the module category for now:
 ````julia
 M = A4Object(1, 6, 1) # Vec
 ````

- Afterwards, we build the physical and virtual space of the matrix product state:
+and construct the finite MPS:
 ````julia
 D = 40 # bond dimension
 V = Vect[A4Object](M => D)